 Durga Puja in Varanasi

 The holy city of Varanasi awakens with a magical vibe during Durga Puja celebrations.
-Large pandals come up in different parts of the city where the goddess is worshipped with unmatched fervor.
+Large pandals come up in different parts of the city where the goddess is worshipped with unmatched fervour.
 The city also celebrates the occasion to commemorate the victory of Lord Ram over Ravana.
 You can see small children dressed up in various characters from the Ramayana enacting plays during this time.

 Things to Do: